The Blessed Hope

 Tim Miller and his wife, Emily, have been married for twenty-five years, during which time they have served Jesus through parenting, homeschooling, Bible teaching, missions training, mentoring, networking, and resource development.
 They are blessed with five amazing children.
 Over the years their ministry has taken them to many places both in the U.S. and internationally.
 Tim is currently serving as the pastor of Grace Gospel Church just north of Cambridge, MN.

 Tim has a BA from Georgetown College, an MA from the School of Intercultural Studies at Fuller Theological Seminary, and a PhD from Columbia International University.
-His dissertation is currently being prepared for publication through Pickwick (an imprint of Wipf & Stock Publishers) as part of the American Society of Missiology Monograph series.
-The Blessed Hope is also presently being prepared for publication through Wipf & Stock.
-He is a member of the Evangelical Missiological Society and the Evangelical Theological Society.
+He currently has four works that being prepared for publication (in 2026 and/or 2027):

 blessedhope.life@gmail.com